-When Jobs left Apple he accepted her and apologised for his behaviour.
-He apologised to Chrisann Brennan that he should have taken her responsibility and felt sorry for that.
+When Jobs left Apple he accepted her and apologized for his behaviour.
+He apologized to Chrisann Brennan that he should have taken her responsibility and felt sorry for that.

 Chrisann Brennan gives credit to Mona Simpson for Jobs change in heart.